Join us to stand in defense of freedom.

 The Pataki Center is proud to have delivered housing units to these internally displaced refugee families, all while establishing a humanitarian aid office, building housing, & delivering 30+ tons of food from Hungary to Ukrainian border towns.
 The Pataki Center is also working with Ukrainian officials to partner with entities with the purpose of rebuilding the destroyed parts of Ukraine.

-CHECK OUT PHOTOS FROM OUR RECENT HUMANITARIAN AID TRIPS BELOW!
+CHECK OUT PHOTOS & VIDEOS FROM OUR RECENT HUMANITARIAN AID TRIPS BELOW!

 WATCH/READ OUR FEATURES IN